 Micro:Bit: This is a series of eight 50-minute sessions in which students learn the fundamentals of programming using the Micro:Bit device.
 Programming differs from "coding" in depth and breadth.
 Students learn "coding" and also some of the science behind software development.

 Raspberry Pi: What we can do depends on the school's objective, the equipment available, and the time available.
 If you have Raspberry Pi equipment, I can help your teachers get ready to use it in the curriculum.
 I can work directly with students to get them started building Raspberry Pi projects.
 I can help your school start a Code Club and provide some assistance in the operation of the club.
 If the Raspberry Pi is new to you, it's a $45 computer that can be used for making physical projects.
 The $45 is for a bare computer; you will end up spending $80-200 per pair of students to equip a Raspberry Pi lab.
 I've prepared an annotated shopping list to help you get started.
 The Raspberry Pi Foundation has more details.

 Sphero SPRX: I'm working with a middle school to teach block programming to sixth graders using the Sphero environment.
 The program will be eight or nine lessons, and I'm looking for a second school to work with me.

 Need something else?

 There is no fee for any presentation, but we do ask that schools duplicate any handout material that may be required.
 When I present at a school, a teacher must be present at all times and be responsible for classroom management.
-The presentations listed are designed for a room with a projector, but can be presented without one if you give me notice.
+The presentations listed are designed for a room with a projector and a Windows computer that can show PowerPoint with video and sound.
+If you let me know, I can bring a suitable laptop with HDMI video and audio output.
+I can also present without audiovisual aids if you give me plenty of notice.